...

 When tragedy strikes, the kind that stops you in your tracks like the Pacific Palisades fires or TX Hill Country flooding, I do stop to pay attention and watch the news footage.

-I watch long enough to understand what happened and how a similar fate may be avoided in the future, because nothing is a guaranteed, and you never know when gleaning lessons learned from another's experience may save your life.
+I watch long enough to honor those impacted, understand what happened and consider how a similar fate may be avoided in the future, because gleaning lessons learned from another's experience may prove life-saving.

-At the same time, I always feel the urge to lend support, beyond monetary support and physical things.
+At the same time, I always feel the urge to lend support, beyond a monetary donation or physical things.

-So in this article, I'm going to share some outside-the-box ideas for what you can do to honor those who have suffered a tragedy, because like I said- it's an inevitable part of life, for all of us.
+So in this article, I'm going to share some outside-the-box ideas for what you can do to support those who have been impacted by a tragedy, because it's an inevitable part of life, for all of us.

 What can you really do?